cncf/toc/PRINCIPLES.md

  1. We are project-centric.
  1. We exercise minimal viable governance to enable community driven success.
- 1. Do not harm by enabling robust, well engineered projects and supportive processed to be leveraged for greatest adoption likelihood.
+ 1. Do no harm by enabling robust, well engineered projects and supportive processed to be leveraged for greatest adoption likelihood.
  1. No kingmakers.
 Similar or competitive projects are not excluded for reasons of overlap.
  1. No single stack.
 Encourage interoperability for the emergence of a variety of stacks and patterns to serve the community and adopters.
  1. Promote interfaces over standards for real world use.